NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-comparison.md

-Demonstrates all FHE comparison operations: eq, ne, gt, lt, ge, le, and the select function for encrypted conditionals.
+Demonstrates all FHE comparison operations on encrypted integers

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: